jbw976/crossplane/design/design-doc-stacks.md

       * Note: this code path is exactly the same as dependency resolution
 * Performs dependency resolution that determines all packages/Stacks that are required by this Stack and all of its dependent Stacks
 * Pulls all necessary Stack packages from the registry
-* Unpacks them and installs all owned/defined CRDs and transforms the unpackaged content into an `Extension` CRD instance that serves as a record of the install
+* Unpacks them and installs all owned/defined CRDs into the control plane
+* Transforms the unpackaged content into a `Stack` custom resource instance that serves as a record of the install
 * Starts up the custom controller so that it is in the running state
-* Marks the `ExtensionRequest` status as succeeded
+* Marks the stack request CR status as succeeded

 ## `ExtensionRequest` CRD